 Unfortunately, if you bought your Flybe tickets directly from the airline you are not covered by the Air Travel Organiser's Licence (ATOL) scheme and are therefore not covered for destination return flights.
 If you have a travel insurance policy you should contact your provider as you may be able to claim for the cost of return travel, although this is dependent on the travel insurance provider.
-Alternatively, if you booked your holiday through a travel agent or on a credit card you may be able to get your money back via Section 75 of the Consumer Credit Act or get some help to get re-booked on other flights, as these will be ATOL protected.
-If you are currently stranded on business or holiday, some airlines may offer 'rescue fares' which are discounted flights in the unfortunate event of an airline going bust.
-As Flybe operated mainly within the UK, there may be other options available to you such as travelling back by train, coach or you could consider car hire.
+Alternatively, if you booked your holiday through a travel agent or on a credit card you may be able to get your money back via Section 75 of the Consumer Credit Act or get some help to get re-booked on other flights.
+As Flybe operated mainly within the UK, there may also be other options available to you such as travelling back by train, or coach or you could consider car hire.

-Am I covered if I paid by credit card?
+Can I get a refund if I paid by credit card?

 You can claim money from the credit card company under the Section 75 Act if:

-- You booked through a travel agent (and the name shows on the statement) some companies will give your money back so it is worth contacting them first
+- You booked through a travel agent (and the name shows on the statement).
+Although some travel agent companies may give your money back so it is worth contacting them first.

 For more information on your rights when paying by credit card, read our article, Section 75 Explained - your rights and how to claim.

-Am I covered if I paid by debit card?
+Can I get a refund if I paid by debit card?

 It is relatively difficult to claim back money if you paid via a debit card (as you are not protected under the Section 75 scheme), but it may be possible to claim via the chargeback scheme.
 This scheme is not legally binding, however, and therefore your money back is not guaranteed.

 - There is generally a 120-day limit (this does vary depending on the scenario) but the sooner you contact your card provider the better